Heapy/awesome-kotlin/README.md

 * [mkraynov/todomvc-react-kotlin](https://github.com/mkraynov/todomvc-react-kotlin) - React Kotlin TodoMVC – example based on create-react-kotlin-app and todomvc-react
 * [IvanMwiruki/30-seconds-of-kotlin](https://github.com/IvanMwiruki/30-seconds-of-kotlin) - Useful Kotlin snippets you can understand quickly, using only the stdlib.
 * [xurxodev/integration-testing-kotlin-multiplatform-kata](https://github.com/xurxodev/integration-testing-kotlin-multiplatform-kata) - A full exercise to learn how to use stubbing HTTP in Kotlin multiplatform using Ktor and Ktor Client Mock.
+* [mrcsxsiq/Kotlin-Pokedex](https://github.com/mrcsxsiq/Kotlin-Pokedex) - A Pokedex demo app built with Kotlin using ViewModel, LiveData, Room and Navigation
 * [LukasLechnerDev/Kotlin-Coroutine-Use-Cases-on-Android](https://github.com/LukasLechnerDev/Kotlin-Coroutine-Use-Cases-on-Android) - Learn Kotlin Coroutines for Android by example.
 Sample implementations for real-world Android use cases.
 Unit tests included.
 * [rozkminiacz/KotlinUnitTesting](https://github.com/rozkminiacz/KotlinUnitTesting) - Kotlin Unit Testing Examples.
-* [vicboma1/GettingStartedKotlin](https://github.com/vicboma1/GettingStartedKotlin) - Learn the basics of getting started with kotlin.
-* [mrcsxsiq/Kotlin-Pokedex](https://github.com/mrcsxsiq/Kotlin-Pokedex) - A Pokedex demo app built with Kotlin using ViewModel, LiveData, Room and Navigation

 ### <a name="projects-idea-plugins"></a>Idea Plugins <sup>[Back ⇈](#projects-idea-plugins-subcategory)</sup>
 * [Vektah/CodeGlance](https://github.com/Vektah/CodeGlance) - Intelij IDEA plugin for displaying a code mini-map similar to the one found in Sublime.